 A Free-Air CO2 Enrichment (FACE) experiment is the most direct and robust scientific approach for reducing this uncertainty.
 No such experiment has ever been attempted in a tropical forest, despite the long- standing recognition in science and policy communities of the need for such an experiment.
 The AmazonFACE experiment will provide us with new insights for model development, which should enable us to make more reliable projections of tropical ecosystem functioning under future scenarios.

-Collaboration partners and associate committee members
+Collaboration partners and scientific steering committee members

 - Bart Kruijt (President) - Alterra Wageningen University, Netherlands